Skip to main content

 Round Table Discussions

-Notice and Engagement Round Table
+Specialty Courts and Notice and Engagement Instructions

 The Children’s Commission partners with or supports individual court efforts seeking to adopt specialized practices or programs.
 For more information about our work in child protection courts, please visit the Specialty Courts webpage.